ACEMID is regularly engaged with consumers through Community & Consumer Forums.

 You can read more about each of the ACEMID Consumer & Community forums below.

-Consumer Forum 1: Skin cancer photography: consent & protecting your privacy
+Consumer Forum 1 (March 2022): Skin cancer photography: consent & protecting your privacy

 3D total-body photography for the early detection of melanoma involves photographing the whole body to track spots and moles over time.